Dennis Roldan: Personal life

 Roldan is a Filipino of Chinese and Spanish ancestry.
 He is the older brother of actress Isabel Rivas.
 He is the father of actor Marco Gumabao and volleyball player Michele Gumabao.
 Roldan revealed that he made a "covenant" with God as a result of prison-based Bible studies and fellowship seminars.
 He has since become a born-again Christian.
 He has been a pastor of Jesus Christ the Life Giver Ministry, which is based in Quezon City.

+Kidnapping conviction

 On August 26, 2014, the Pasig Regional Trial Court found Roldan and two other persons guilty of kidnapping a Chinese-Filipino boy back in 2005.
+Following his arrest, Roldan's character in romance drama My Destiny was depicted to be killed off.
 He is currently serving a life sentence.